 - When you see that all the sugar granules dissolve, remove the pan from stove-top and place it on your kitchen counter.

 - Add cocoa powder and mix thoroughly ensuring that there are no lumps.

 - Add the condensed milk and vanilla extract.

 - Mix thoroughly again set this mixture aside.
 Let this chocolate mixture cool at room temperature.

 - Take chilled cream in a stand mixer and begin to whip it on high speed.
 You can also use an electric beater to whip.

 - Whip till you get stiff peaks.
 The cream will increase in volume and when you turn the bowl down, the cream should not fall.
-Or when you take the whipped cream in a spatula or spoon and turn it down, the whipped cream shouldn't fall.
+So when you take the whipped cream in a spatula or spoon and turn it down, the whipped cream shouldn't fall.

 Making chocolate ice cream

 - Now, add the chocolate mixture to the whipped cream.